This post may contain affiliate links. Please read our disclosure policy.

 Source: adapted from How to Cook Everything: 2,000 Simple Recipes for Great Food (affiliate link) by Mark Bittman

-If you like Fried Rice with Vegetables and Ham you might also like:
+If you like Fried Rice with Vegetables and Ham you’ll love:

-- Slow Cooker Ham & Wild Rice Soup
+- Slow Cooker Ham and Wild Rice Soup – Cozy, warming and super satisfying.

 Martha, thanks so much for including my recipe, Skinnylightful Chicken Fried Rice in your post.